Current Director: Professor Labao Wang

 Professor Wang has published widely in China and overseas.
 He has worked on national research projects like “Traditions in Australian Literary Criticism” and “Postmodern Experiments in Australian Fiction”, and his books include A History of Australian Literary Criticism (China Social Sciences Press, 2016, included in China’s 2015 National Achievements Library of Philosophy and Social Sciences), Australian Short Fiction in the 1980s: Continuity and Change (Soochow University Press, 2000) and The Purest Art: Euro-American Theories of the Short Story as a Literary Genre (Southeast University Press, 2006).
 He’s also the Chinese translator of John Crowe Ransom’s The New Criticism (with Zhang Zhe, Jiangsu Education Press, 2006) and Jeffrey Archer’s novel, Sons of Fortune (Yilin Press, 2002).
 He taught for the Chinese Ministry of Education an online course called “Classical English Essays: from Francis Bacon to Virginia Woolf” (2012).

-Professor Wang is currently Director of the Australian Studies Centre, Soochow University, Vice President of the Chinese Association for Language and Semiotic Studies, the Chinese Association of Australian Studies in China, and the Chinese Association for Studies in World Literatures Written in English.
-And he was the founding editor of Language and Semiotic Studies (2015-16).
-He was appointed Director of the Australia-China Institute for Arts and Culture in 2017.
+Professor Wang is currently Vice President of the Chinese Association for Language and Semiotic Studies, the Chinese Association of Australian Studies in China, and the Chinese Association for Studies in World Literatures Written in English.
+And he was also the founding editor of the international English language journal Language and Semiotic Studies (2015-16).

 Founding Director: Professor Jocelyn Chey AM FAIIA